Frequently Asked Questions

 Can I reapply to the MBA Program?

-You can reapply to the MBA program, but not during the same academic year.
-For more information, visit the Reapplicants section in Admissions Requirements.
+Yes, you can reapply to the MBA program, but not during the same academic year.

 What is the median compensation package for graduating MBA students?